Man-Jain/Justice-League/README.md

 </br>

-Through the concept of ì wisdom of crowdî, we seamlessly deployed smart contracts to create immutable, scalable and full proof economic JL model.
+Through the concept of ‚Äú wisdom of crowd‚Äù, we seamlessly deployed smart contracts to create immutable, scalable and full proof economic JL model.
 Scaled it using matic network.

 ## **Challenges we ran into?**